ropensci-archive/RedisAPI/README.md

 ```

 Note that no clever type conversion will be done; R types are converted to strings and are not converted back when returned.

+There are some sub-command-style Redis commands with spaces in them (e.g., `CLIENT KILL`, `SCRIPT LOAD`; these are implemented by replacing spaces with underscores to give `CLIENT_KILL` and `SCRIPT_LOAD`.

 # Serialisation